Supporting Holy Family's Student-Athletes.

 Holy Family student-athletes are building lasting relationships by actively engaging in the community.
 Through their annual “Build-A-Library” initiative, they collect children’s books and donate them to local schools.
 They also raise money for the Make-A-Wish Foundation through an annual bowling event.
 For the last several years, Holy Family student-athletes have visited the Overbrook School for the Blind to volunteer at its annual “Hoopla 4 Hearts” event, which promotes healthy eating and exercise.

 With your support of the Tigers Club, you will be contributing to our student-athletes’ success representing the Blue and White!
-Offering 12 intercollegiate teams (eight women, four men) reflects Holy Family’s commitment to afford all men and women participants’ equitable opportunity, promote sportsmanship, uphold moral principles and nurture character, integrity and personal responsibility.
+Offering 11 intercollegiate teams (seven women, four men) reflects Holy Family’s commitment to afford all men and women participants’ equitable opportunity, promote sportsmanship, uphold moral principles and nurture character, integrity and personal responsibility.

 Did you know?